snowdj/stochastic_process_notes/_posts/2014-01-14-notes-lecture4.md

 **Question:** First, why is this declarative definition well-defined, in other words, why are we guaranteed that there exists a unique process that satisfies Equation~(\ref{eq:dp-marg})?

-**Anser:** This follows from the [Kolmogorov extension theorem](http://en.wikipedia.org/wiki/Kolmogorov_extension_theorem).
+**Answer:** This follows from the [Kolmogorov extension theorem](http://en.wikipedia.org/wiki/Kolmogorov_extension_theorem).
 We will revisit this theorem later in more detail, but informally it says that if we can show that the marginal specified by Equation~(\ref{eq:dp-marg}) are *consistent*, then existence and uniqueness of a process is guaranteed by the Kolmogorov extension theorem.

 The main step can be illustrated by this example: